 Sri Lanka Cricketers Leave Pakistan After Bomb Blast

-At least eight Sri Lankan cricketers will return home without playing in their tri-nation white-ball cricket series against Pakistan and Zimbabwe due to security concerns, a Sri Lankan official said Wednesday.
+Colombo: Eight Sri Lankan cricketers will return home without playing in their tri-nation white-ball series against Pakistan and Zimbabwe due to security concerns, a Sri Lankan official said Wednesday.

 "The second ODI against Pakistan tomorrow is in doubt, but substitute players will be sent to continue the tri-nation series," a Sri Lanka Cricket (SLC) source told AFP.